 Is Dental Bridge Procedure Painful?

-Post-operative pain is generally very mild and relieves taking pain medications for a few days.
+Post-operative pain is generally very mild and relieves by taking pain medications for a few days.

 What to Choose: A Dental Bridge or An Implant?